-The Amsterdam Stock Exchange is located on Beursplein 5 – in the historical city centre.
+The Amsterdam Stock Exchange (also known as the AEX) is located on Beursplein 5 – in the historical city centre.
 The back of the building is located on the Warmoesstraat, city’s oldest street – in the Wallen area, which is also known as the Red Light District.

 In 1592, Amsterdam’s city council passed the first by-law to ensure that market trading was conducted in an orderly fashion.
 The by-law laid down fixed trading hours, as well as a code of conduct.
 An ‘exchange clerk’ was given the task of ringing a bell to signal the start of trading.
 Any latecomers were fined.
 This tradition of using a sound signal to open trading remains in use today.
 The bell, however, has been replaced by a – now familiar – gong.

 The Old Church in Amsterdam, the oldest building in the city.